bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 hugo new blog/first.md
 ```

 The new file is created in the folder {$content/blog}.
-It already contains a front matter section with some reasonable entries or placeholders to start with.
+It already contains a front-matter section with some reasonable entries or placeholders to start with.

-The `title`, `date` and `description` parameters are strongly recommended for Perplex as they are for many other themes.
-All internal navigation depends on them.
+The `title`, `date` and `description` parameters are mandatory for Perplex as they are for many other themes.
+The pages headers, page sorting and the navigation depends on them.

 ```yaml {class="left" linenos=true }
 ---